 CubeSats tend to hitch a ride into space using extra space available on rockets, meaning lots of launch opportunities and low launch costs.
 They are packed in a container which, at the push of a button, ejects them into space via a spring system.
 A similar technique is also used to deploy CubeSats from the International Space Station (ISS), where they are launched out of the Japanese module, Kibo.

 These small satellites provide affordable access to space for small companies, research institutes and universities.
 Their modular design means that subsystems are available off-the-shelf from different suppliers and can be stacked together according to the needs of the mission.
 This allows CubeSat projects to be readied for flight extremely quickly — typically within one or two years.

 CubeSats are now commonly used in low Earth orbit for applications such as remote sensing and communications.
-But as engineers become more familiar with the technology, plans are in place for CubeSats to begin venturing farther afield.
+But as engineers become more familiar with the technology, CubeSats are beginning to venture farther afield.
 Whether it’s to the Moon, Mars, or even further, these tiny spacecraft are certainly changing the game when it comes to space exploration.